Getting

 golden wedding celebration.”

-Earlier that year the house was again internally divided into two separate homes.
-And for good reason.
 A month after the anniversary party, on June 10, daughter Alice Damrosch Wolfe married Herman Kiaer in a civil service downtown.
-The newlyweds moved into the eastern side of the house.
 The New York Times mentioned the following day that “Mr. Kiaer and his bride will make their home at 170 East Seventy-first Street.”

 The